 While smart motorways were designed to increase driver safety, the way drivers use them could be having an opposite effect.
 If signs are disregarded and speed limits aren’t adhered to, you could be putting many lives, including your own, at risk.

-Speed limits on live signage are legal.
+Speed limits on live signage are legal limits.
 They’re not there just for guidance.
 If the motorway cameras spot you exceeding the changed speed limit, you will be fined just as you would on any other road.

 Smart motorways have live signage above them, letting you know which lanes are open and what speed you should be doing.
 Some might advise you of a revised speed limit, while others will tell you to move over a lane, warn you of delays ahead or of a recent accident.
 Keep an eye out for them and follow what they say.